wing5wong/artisan-whs-static/source/_events/2022-06-22_student-achievement-conferences.md

 Any queries or difficulties in booking your appointment times please phone 349 0177.

-FYI - Ms Cansfield (Learning Support), Ms Rivers (Dance) and Miss Marshall (Dance) will NOT be available for the Conferences.
-If you need to speak to them please contact them via email.
+FYI - Ms Meade, Mrs Graham, Ms Rivers, Miss Marshall and Ms Cansfield will NOT be available for the Conferences.